zshoals/zshoals.github.io/docs/bitset-ecs/bitset.md

 # Queries
 Queries are a way to search for the particular entity handles that you are interested in processing at any given time.
 If we wanted to match all Active Entities with the components Position and Rotatable, and the tag Enemy, but excluding Bosses, a query would give us all entities that match the search parameters.

 In our ECS, the entity active/inactive bitset, and the component array bitsets will be used to generate queries.
 Starting with the entity bitset, we'll perform bitwise and/or/not operations against every component type that we may/may not be interested in.
+After we've performed all of our query operations, we'll iterate over the resulting bitset which will conveniently contain entities matching our query terms.

-A bitwise and of the entity bitset against Position and Rotatable would only collect entities with BOTH of these components.
+A bitwise and of the entity bitset against Position and Rotatable would only collect active entities with BOTH of these components.

-A bitwise or of the entity bitset against Enemy and Player would collect any entity that has at least one of these components.
+A bitwise or of the entity bitset against Enemy and Player would collect any active entity that has at least one of these components.
 Note that bitwise or queries require greater care to work with in your systems; in a bitset ECS, you'll need to perform a manual check to determine which one (or both) of these components the entity actually has.
 You know it has at least one or the other, however.

-A bitwise not of the entity bitset against IsTable would exclude all entities that are tables in the entire game.
-With a naive setup, note that bitwise nots are *order dependent*.
-I won't be putting any special handling for queries in this implementation, so all exclusion queries should be added AFTER bitwise ands and ors.
+A bitwise not of the entity bitset against IsTable would exclude all active entities that are tables in the entire game.
+Note that bitwise nots are *order dependent*, so with a naive implementation and no automated reordering of your query operations you may get results that you aren't expecting.
+I won't be putting any special handling for query operations in this implementation, so all nots should be added AFTER bitwise ands and ors.

-You might now understand why we organized our bitsets as belonging to the component arrays rather than to the entities themselves; easy, fast, and cheap querying is the reason why.

 Using bitsets to generate these queries is excellent for several reasons, most notably, it's really fast to generate them.
 Bitwise operations are very fast at a hardware level, and they are likely to be [vectorized](https://en.wikipedia.org/wiki/Automatic_vectorization) without any work on your part.
 Determining whether 128 (or more!) entities match your search criteria per operation is pretty neat to say the least.

+You might now understand why we organized our bitsets as belonging to the component arrays rather than to the entities themselves; easy, fast, and cheap querying is the reason why.